Last Updated on February 8, 2023 by Tina

 Ysla Villa offers a 2-bedroom villa perfect for a surf town “quiet retreat” with family and friends.
 Located in a quiet subdivision, it is just a 6-minute drive from the surfing area of San Juan.
 The beach is also just a short walk away.

 The Little Surfmaid Resort is a beachfront property with a very wide parking space and is located in Urbiztondo Beach.
 It is a family-friendly resort.

-For other accommodation establishments in San Juan, you can check my post Hotels in San Juan, La Union That Are Now Open For Tourists although I haven’t updated it yet.
+For other accommodation establishments in San Juan, you can check my post Where to Stay in Urbiztondo Beach, San Juan, La Union although I haven’t updated it yet.
 I’ll try and update it in the coming days.